SPVGit/POLLY-PROTOTYPE/README.md

 ## GAME STRUCTURE:

-The main game has been created in a modular fashion using OOP, which dynamically creates each div / page using DOM, so there are no game divs in HTML.
+The main game has been created in a modular fashion using OOP in Javascript, which dynamically creates each div / page using DOM, so there are no 'game' divs in HTML.
+Styling of the divs was carried out by CSS.
 OOP has been used to create various pages, e.g. pages with one, two (or more in future versions) forward buttons as well as a back button.
+See ./JAVASCRIPT/OOP-CODE.js.
 Some pages only activate forward buttons on completion of a quiz or canvas game.
-There is also a win / lose page which does not allow the back feature but instead has an end button which leads to a page which has placeholders for links to other games.
+There is also a win / lose page which does not allow the back feature but instead has an end button which leads to a page with placeholders for links to other games.
 All pages have a restart button to reload game, apart from the first page which has a start button.

 To create the different pages of the game, information such as the previous page, current page and forward page numbers as well as the story text are inserted into the various OOP super and subclasses.
-These are all found under ./JAVASCRIPT/OOP-DATA.js.
-The idea is that the code will be reusable in future to create new stories by simply feeding in page numbers and story text wihtout needing to create new code.
+The data for these are all found under ./JAVASCRIPT/OOP-DATA.js.
+The idea is that the code will be reusable in future to create new stories by simply feeding in page numbers and story text without needing to create new code.

 Local storage also ensures, the present div / page can be restored if the window accidentally gets refreshed or closed.